gohugoio/hugo/content/about-hugo/benefits.md

 Not running a website generator on your HTTP server has many benefits.
 The most noticeable is performance---HTTP servers are very good at sending files.
 So good that you can effectively serve the same number of pages with a fraction of the memory and CPU needed for a dynamic site.

-## Resources on Static Site Generators
+## More Information on the Benefits of Static Site Generators

 * ["An Introduction to Static Site Generators", David Walsh][]
 * ["Static Site Generators", O-Reilly][]